seansusmilch/noTBA-scripterx/README.md

-# No TBA for ScripterX
+# No TBA for Emby ScripterX

 Use Python requests, Emby API, Scripter-X to manage episodes with dummy titles and automatically refresh them.